keegho/shaga3app-ios-example/README.md

 }
 ```

-Regarding the `key` :key: in the code above will be your own app id in SHAGA3APP that will be generated to you also with the private key *that you will use to generate the signature with in the backend* and will be used with the generated signature in the link headers.
+Regarding the `key` :key: in the code above will be your own app id in SHAGA3APP that will be generated to you also with the private key *that you will use to generate the signature with in the backend* and will be used with the generated signature in the link :link: headers.

 ### Extensions
 Will need to use as mentioned above the delegate functions as an extension in the `UIViewController` to redirect users to your websites and to safari and to show `javascript` alerts as native alerts etc...